CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * Use appropriate and easy-to-use security products.
 * Security concepts and policies must be realistic.
 * Information security must be practiced by senior management to ensure a high level of employee acceptance.
-#### ISMS.1.M9 Integrating Information Security into Organizational Processes and Processes [Head of Institution]
+#### ISMS.1.M9 Integrating Information Security into Organizational Procedures and Processes [Institutional Management]

 Information security must be integrated into all business processes.
 It must be ensured that not only new projects but also current ones take into account all the necessary safety aspects.

 Especially in larger institutions there is often already an overall risk management system.
 Operational risks, including IT risks, are an integral part of risk management.
-Information security is also a basic and cross-process requirement for institutions.
+Information security is also a fundamental and cross-process requirement for institutions.
 Therefore, the methods of managing information security risks should be aligned with established risk management methods.
 It is important that work instructions or service agreements from different areas of an institution should not contradict each other.
 Work instructions and service agreements must not conflict with applicable safety measures.

 The BSI Standard 100-2 on the IT-Grundschutz Approach and the building blocks of the IT-Grundschutz Catalogs contain requirements for the organization of the security process.
 In the following, for example, important overarching security measures are briefly mentioned: